PURDUE EXTENSION 1-888-EXT-INFO WWW.EXTENSION.PURDUE.EDU

 its overall health.
 Organic matter largely contributes

-to a soil’s cation exchange capacity (CEC), and organic
+to a soils cation exchange capacity (CEC), and organic

 matter helps soil hold nutrients and water for plant use.